Fixes for the SSL/TLS handshake failed error for both internet users and site owners

 The majority of the time SSL/TLS handshake failures are the result of server-side issues.
 Some of these are easy to fix, some of them are a little more involved, and some might not be worth fixing at all.

 This is actually an error that can occur on both the client- and the server-side, and it can actually be something that’s not worth fixing depending on the context.
 When it comes to supporting protocols and ciphers, the most important piece of wisdom is: always move forward, never move backwards.

-In the other direction, PCI DSS requirements recently mandated that all websites that collect payment card information end support for SSL 3.0 and TLS 1.0.
+In the other direction, PCI DSS requirements mandate that all websites that collect payment card information end support for SSL 3.0 and TLS 1.0.
 And the four major browser makers — Google, Firefox, Apple & Microsoft — jointly announced TLS 1.1 would be deprecated by 2020.

 In this scenario, there is no mutually supported TLS protocol and the server likely isn’t supporting backwards versioning.
-The server shouldn’t fix this.
-In this example, the client should upgrade their browser, or in the case that the browser is current — configure it to support the latest TLS versions.
+And before you ask, no, the server shouldn’t fix this.
+In this example, the client should upgrade their browser, or, in the case that the browser is current — configure it to support the latest TLS versions.